iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.2-0.9.3.md

 > We provide remote upgrade service, check [the price](../support.html) and [contact us](../contact.html).

+* 2015-07-31: SOGo: The Dovecot Master User used by SOGo doesn't work due to incorrect username.
+* 2015-07-31: [LDAP] Fixed: Dovecot Master User doesn't work with ACL plugin.
-* 2015-07-06: Add new SQL table `outbound_wblist` in `amavisd` database
+* 2015-07-06: Add new SQL table `outbound_wblist` in `amavisd` database.
-* 2015-07-06: Amavisd: Fix incorrect setting which signs DKIM on inbound messages
+* 2015-07-06: Amavisd: Fix incorrect setting which signs DKIM on inbound messages.
-* 2015-07-03: Dovecot: Fix incorrect quota warning priorities
+* 2015-07-03: Dovecot: Fix incorrect quota warning priorities.
 * 2015-06-30: Dovecot-2.2: Add more special folders as alias folders.
 * 2015-06-09: [OPTIONAL] Fixed: Not preserve the case of `${extension}` while delivering message to mailbox.